DoctorWkt/pdp7-unix/README.md

 We have a [real PDP-7](http://physics.uoregon.edu/outreach/movies/pdplives/) and [SimH](http://simh.trailing-edge.com/) as target platforms.

+### October 2019

-October 2019 update: A second notebook with missing sources has been discovered and scanned.
+A second notebook with missing sources has been discovered and scanned.
 New files are being added to the scans directory as they are typed in!